'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 “They came back by mother and daddy’s house later, sometime after dark to thank mother, and said 'Bess if you had not helped us we would already be dead.
 We would’ve been shot ‘cause we’d had to get out and get food,’” Moore said.

-It’s uncertain when the Floyd family first came into contact with Bonnie and Clyde, but Lessley said he had not heard the story about the sport coat.
-His Bonnie and Clyde story, however, did involve his uncle, E.W.
-Floyd.
+It’s uncertain when the Floyd family first came into contact with Bonnie and Clyde, but Jimmy Lessley of Sallisaw said a story passed down to him by his uncle E.W.
+Floyd appears to have been before the Joplin raid.
+Incidentally, Lessley had not heard the story about the sport coat.

 “They came by the old Akins Grocery asking about kinfolks,” Lessley said.
 “E.W. was there and he said he jumped on the hood of the front fender of their car and took them to his house.”